iter8-tools/iter8/README.md

 2. A/B/n testing with a client SDK and business metrics
 3. Performance testing for HTTP and gRPC endpoints

-Any Kubernetes resource type, included CRDs can be used with Iter8.
+Any Kubernetes resource type, including CRDs can be used with Iter8.

 ## :rocket: Features

-Iter8 introduces a set of tasks which which can be composed in order to conduct tests.
+Iter8 introduces a set of tasks which can be composed in order to conduct tests.

 <p align='center'>
 <img alt-text="Iter8 performance test" src="https://iter8-tools.github.io/docs/0.18/images/iter8-intro-dark.png" width="70%" />